Netgear Extender Red Light Issue – Solved

-NOTE: These troubleshooting tips are favorable for both – Netgear extender power light red, and/or to get rid of Link rate LED red on extender.
+NOTE: These troubleshooting tips are favorable for both – Netgear extender power light red, and/or to get rid of Link rate LED red on the extender.

 - Check whether your extender is well-connected to the power supply or not.
 Use a different power adapter and cable if needed.

-- Obviously, you must also ensure that you’re getting at-least 80% of the router’s signal.
+- Obviously, you must also ensure that you’re getting at least 80% of the router’s signal.

 - Give a try to change your security settings from WPA to WPA 2 or vice-versa.

-- Oftentimes, during mywifiext.net setup, users forget to set the extender channels same as that of the primary router.
+- Oftentimes, during mywifiext.net setup, users forget to set the extender channels the same as that of the primary router.

-Don’t feel sad if these didn’t work out for you, instead, try advance tactics (provided below).
+If these didn’t work out for you, instead, try advance tactics (provided below).

 WiFi Extender Red Light – Advance Troubleshooting